HuppeJ/jh-summer19/Exercises/Exercise7_Extracting_10_Questions/highlighted_questions/question3_highlighted.md

 Re: HOW CAN THEY PUT ME INTO ESA WRAG GROUP WHEN MY WIFE IS

 ATOS related but not diabetes related (sorry) but someone mum knows had 2 fingers cut off by machinery at work and he now has to be reviewed in case his condition has got any better!
-Er, can fingers suddenly grow back?
+Er, ```can fingers suddenly grow back```?
 It's all official form filling beurocracy and I hate it, they don't care for the person, when you phone the 1st thing they ask for is your NI number.
 So don't take it personally  but good luck beating them at their own game.

 **comment 7:**